ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Efficient Physics-based Learned Reconstruction/README.md

 - Achieves higher PSNR than Deep2S but much lower SSIM, and generates more artifacts (especially along the z-axis).

-The paper concludes that complex-valued refinement does not improve image quality compared to magnitude-only processing.

 #### Deep2S+
 Deep2S+ is an enhanced, fully trainable hybrid version of Deep2S.
 Key upgrades: